47th Academy of International Business UK & Ireland Chapter Conference

-Paper acceptances will be communicated by 15 March 2019.
+Paper acceptances will be communicated by 3rd of March 2020.

 Register HERE for the conference

 The main conference includes the Plenary sessions, Panel discussions and Parallel sessions for the Main Conference papers.
-The Gala Dinner and Awards Ceremony will be on 26 April 2019 (7.30 pm onwards).
-The conference will close on 27 April 2019 (about 3 pm).
+The Gala Dinner and Awards Ceremony will be on 3rd of April 2020 (7.00 pm onwards).
+The conference will close on 4th of April 2020 (about 3 pm).
 Main conference papers should be submitted to the below tracks.

 Tracks and Chairs